ros2/rosbag2/rosbag2_performance/rosbag2_performance_benchmarking/README.md

 # Rosbag2 writer benchmarking

-The primary package to test transport-less performance of the rosbag2 writer and storage.
+The primary package to test performance of the rosbag2.
-Enables parametrized batch execution of benchmarks and tries to replicate the flow to capture message loss in queues.

 ## How it works